iktakahiro/slclogger/README.md

 ------ | ------------
 WebHookURL (*require*) | --
 DefaultTitle | "Notification"
-Channel | "" (When this param is ommited, the default channel of specified webhook is used.)
+Channel | "" (When this param is omitted, the default channel of specified WebHook is used.)
 LogLevel | Info
 IconURL | ""
 UseName | ""